steffenjoachim/deserts-product-list-with-cart/README.md

+# This projejt is based on:
-# Frontend Mentor - Product list with cart
+## Frontend Mentor - Product list with cart

 ![Design preview for the Product list with cart coding challenge](./preview.jpg)